-When it comes to cutting-edge retail marketing, one technology is top of mind: beacons.
+When it comes to cutting-edge marketing, one technology is top of mind: beacons.
 In fact, more than a million beacons are expected to be installed in U.S. retail stores this year alone.
 But right now, many marketers only think about using beacons to push phone notifications.

-At Google, we think beacons technology has the potential to do much, much more for consumers, brands, and marketers.
+At Google, we think beacons have the potential to do much, much more for consumers, brands, and marketers.
 To realize this potential, we created Eddystone and the Google beacon platform.
 With these platforms, beacons are no longer limited to communicating only with a brand's app.
 Brands can integrate beacons with Google products and services, as well as their own and their partners' apps.

 Enabling a seamless, cross-channel shopping experience